-Poland's corporate employment went down by 1.5 percent from a year earlier to 6.295 million people in August of 2020, following a 2.3 percent fall in the prior month and matching market expectations.
-Still, the rate of decline in corporate employment was the softest in the current five-month sequence of decreases, as the economy gradually recovers from the pandemic crisis.
-On a monthly basis, employment rose by 0.7 percent.
+Poland's corporate employment decreased 1.2 percent year-on-year to 6.312 million people in September of 2020, after a 1.5 percent drop in the previous month and compared to market expectations of a 1.1 percent fall.
+Still, the rate of decline in corporate employment was the softest in the current six-month sequence of decreases, as the economy gradually recovers from the pandemic crisis.
+On a monthly basis, employment edged up 0.3 percent.